AIDS-Related Cancers

 The symptoms depend on the type of cancer:

-- Non-Hodgkin lymphoma.
-Common symptoms are fever, unexplained weight loss, sweating at night, swollen lymph nodes, and a sense of fullness in the chest.
+- Non-Hodgkin lymphoma: Common symptoms are fever, unexplained weight loss, sweating at night, swollen lymph nodes, and a sense of fullness in the chest.
 Lymphoma in the brain and spinal cord is common.
-This can cause memory loss, confusion, seizures, and extreme tiredness (fatigue).
+The condition can cause memory loss, confusion, seizures, and extreme tiredness (fatigue).

 Other health problems may look like the symptoms of AIDS-related cancers.
-For a diagnosis, make sure you see a healthcare provider.
+To obtain a diagnosis, please ensure you consult a healthcare provider.

 You will probably see the healthcare provider regularly if you have HIV.
 You will be asked about your health during these appointments and will have a physical examination.
 This helps the physician to track things like diseases and other issues, like cancer, for example.